 We’re Honored to Serve You

 Military Service Is the Toughest Thing You Could Do for Your Country.
-We’ll Make Sure Getting Money for Trade School Is Possible.
+We’ll assist in your application for all eligible benefits and certify enrollments.

 Across all of TWS’ campuses, a total of 615 students applied their military benefits to vocational training during the 2017-2018 school year.i

 In return for your service to America, you and your family could qualify for military education benefits.
 We explain what those are below.

 The GI Bill® is funding from the Department of Veterans Affairs to help service members and veterans cover tuition and other costs related to going to trade school.
 There are multiple programs under the GI Bill®.
 Eligibility requirements and funding amounts vary across programsii

 Active Duty personnel may be able to use their tuition assistance benefits to attend school.